 $$$$.
 Chinese food and dim sum with elevated ingredients and modern twists in a dark, sexy space that used to be a bank vault.
 Expensive but worth it for excellent char siu and Peking duck with top-notch service and gin drinks made tableside on a gin trolley.

-Eat this: Iberico BBQ pork & Peking duck (must pre-order both), Iberico pork siu mai with soft quail egg & black truffle, claypot king prawns with black pepper & garlic, crab meat fried rice with flying fish roe
+EAT THIS: Iberico BBQ pork & Peking duck (must pre-order both), Iberico pork siu mai with soft quail egg & black truffle, claypot king prawns with black pepper & garlic, crab meat fried rice with flying fish roe

 Duddell’s